dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 intervals for a specific statistic, etc.).
 Not all data requires the calculation of aggregation statistics (e.g. histogram plots).

 Plots that are generated from the command line require a YAML configuration file.
-The .stat output from the Point-Stat, Grid-Stat, Ensemble-Stat, or TC-Pairs tool must be reformatted before invoking the METplotpy scripts from the command line.
+The .stat/.tcst output from the Point-Stat, Grid-Stat, Ensemble-Stat, or TC-Pairs tool must be reformatted before invoking the METplotpy scripts from the command line.